gem/oq-engine/doc/engine/Architecture.md

 between being able to run a computation and being unable to do it.
 Being too slow to be usable should be considered as a bug.

-The third requirement is the one of *reproducibility*, which is the same as
-testability: it is essential a suite of tests checking that the calculators are providing the expected outputs against a set of predefined inputs.
+The third requirement is the one of *reproducibility*, which is the same as testability: it is essential to have a suite of tests checking that the calculators are providing the expected outputs against a set of predefined inputs.
 With respect to OpenQuake Engine 1.0 we have at least tripled the number of scientific tests, testing a lot more corner cases and a lot more functionalities.
 On the other hand several programming unit tests have been removed: they were testing implementations details of an implementation that has been removed and replaced with a simpler one.

 Components of the OpenQuake Engine
 -----------------------------------